Lucy Larcom went to work as a Lowell mill girl at 11 years old to help support her family. The job was one of the best things that happened to her.

 The farmers up and down the shore were as much fishermen as farmers, she wrote, as familiar with the Grand Banks as with their own potato fields.

+Her father died when Lucy was e ight.
 To survive, Lucy’s mother sold her house in Beverly Farms and moved inland, to the new manufacturing city of Lowell.

 Lucy Larcom was eight years old when her father died, leaving his widow with 10 children, eight of them girls, and little to live on.